TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/021 Add Todo application layer.md

 If no user is found, an exception is thrown.

 Then the data is validated in the second method.
 I could put more rules in here, but that is less relevant for this tutorial.
+Again, this data could mostly be put into the Todo constructor, to ensure no invalid Todo is created.
+But the same discussion applies, as the last time.

 A new Todo is instantiated and handed over to the Data Access layer, which does its thing, and returns the finalized object.
 That object is returned out of the Logic layer.